Team207-S2024/team207-s2024/assignments/report.md

 3. Pick Easy Parts

    Exactly as it sounds, pick the simplest part because the room for error is usually very low.
 Our recommendation is based a lot on the communication type and datasheet of the part.
 A part that has a well-written datasheet and technical notes is always a good choice.
 It's also even better if said notes have a debug section detailing what you can do if you run into a specific problem.
-If it's possible to find
+If it's possible to find parts that previous students have done, it's recommended to at least have a look at how they implemented them and if they had problems with them.

 5. B